 A retired member is eligible to register for up to three full days of CPA Ontario CPD courses each year without being required to pay the registration fee if they:

 - are not licensed as a public accountant

 - do not provide any Professional Services for which they are remunerated

 - do not receive remuneration, such as directors’ fees, for serving on the board of a Public Interest Entity or governing body of a reporting issuer

 If you are retired and meet the eligibility criteria required to register for free course(s), please email Professional Development to identify the course(s) you wish to attend.
 You will receive an email within five business days confirming or denying your request.
-You may also call 1 800 387.0735 ext.
-7218 for more information or to register by phone.
+You may also call 1 800 387.0735 for more information.